 - How do you manage with personal care, such as bathing and washing?

-- Do you need any financial support?
+- Do you think you will need financial support?

-- the name of the person who is coordinating the plan
+- the name of the person who is co-ordinating the plan

 - details of the treatment and support you will get when you go home

 - names and contact details of who will provide the support

 - details of when, and how often, the support will be provided